gitlabhq/gitlab-recipes/install/freebsd/freebsd-10.md

 `504 - Gateway Timed Out` errors
 --------------------------------

 This can be caused by several different things with GitLab.
-Your best bet is to go back up through the install guide and check each step has been properly executed.
+The best bet is to go back up through the install guide and check each step has been properly executed.

-* Check your logs!
+* Check the logs!
 Look in `/home/git/gitlab/log` for clues.
 * Check what's running!
-The command `sockstat -4l` usually gives you an idea of which services are running on which ports.
+The command `sockstat -4l` usually gives an idea of which services are running on which ports.
 (Redis uses port `6379`, Unicorn uses port `8080`, and Postgres uses port `5432`).

 What it usually boils down to:
-    1. You've forgotten to precompile GitLab's assets
+    1. GitLab's assets haven't been precompiled (there is a command above)
     2. Postgres isn't running or the database isn't set up properly
     3. Redis isn't running
-    4. `nginx` isn't set up properly
+    4. Nginx isn't set up properly

 Gem `timfel-krb5-auth` fails to build
 -------------------------------------

 Install the Kerberos package: `pkg install krb5`.
-As far as I know, there's no way to disable the Kerberos authentication in GitLab (even if you don't use it) so unfortunately the only solution is to install the missing packages.
+As far as I know, there's no way to disable the Kerberos authentication in GitLab (even if it's unused) so unfortunately the only solution is to install the missing packages.

 Postfix/sendmail: "postdrop: warning: unable to look up public/pickup: No such file or directory"